grenagit/MMM-MarineWeather/README.md

 # Module: MMM-MarineWeather
-This module displays the current marine weather, including the water temperature, the air temperature, the current wind conditions (speed and direction), current wave conditions (height, direction and period) and more specific informations (pressure, cloud cover, visibility, sea level).
+This module displays the current marine weather, including the water temperature, the air temperature, the current wind conditions (speed and direction), current wave conditions (height, direction and period), tides and more specific informations (pressure, cloud cover, visibility, sea level).

 Apart from water temperature and air temperature, all other information may be enabled or disabled.